Cypherpunk-Labs/PinShare/README.md

 # PinShare

-PinShare is a Decentralised Pinning Service for IPFS, built on libp2p to assist the clustering of IPFS Content.
-It's a peer-to-peer application designed to securely share files by vetting them through VirusTotal before their metadata is advertised to other peers on the network.
+PinShare is a Decentralised Pinning Service for IPFS, built on libp2p to assist the clustering of IPFS Content for curators building a library or knowledge stacks and as a basis to build advanced data pipelines from.
+It's a peer-to-peer application designed to securely share files by vetting them through The Security Consensus before their metadata is advertised to other peers on the network.
+PinShare can be customised to serve different community needs or data pools as seperate libraries, simply by changing the config and running seperate instances of PinShare.

 ## Core Features